navazjm/butterscripts/browsers/README.md

 ## Updating Browsers

-- **Repository browsers** (LibreWolf, Brave, Floorp, Vivaldi, Thorium) will update through your system's package manager
+- **Repository browsers** (Firefox, LibreWolf, Brave, Floorp, Vivaldi, Chromium, Ungoogled Chromium) will update through your system's package manager
-- **Firefox and Zen Browser** can be updated by running the script again
+- **Zen Browser** (AppImage) can be updated by running the script again

 ---